Fellows and Scholars

-Dr. Taylor is the author of numerous publications within his discipline and in higher education, and is recognized by many as a national leader in graduate education.
-He is the Past President of the Consortium of Social Science Association and the Northeastern Association of Graduate Schools.
+Dr. Taylor is the author of numerous publications within his discipline and in higher education and is recognized by many as a national leader in graduate education.
 He has served as a member of numerous national boards in higher education, including the Board of Directors of the Council of Graduate Schools, which he chaired.
-Currently, Dr. Taylor is a member of the Board of Trustees of Huston-Tillotson University and a member of the Research Council of the Research Foundation for the State University of New York.

-Dr. Taylor received the Ph.D. degree from the University of Michigan and has been a recipient of that university’s distinguished alumni award.
+Dr. Taylor received his Ph.D. degree from the University of Michigan and has been honored with that university’s distinguished alumni award.
 He received his undergraduate degree from Hampton University and a master’s degree from Indiana University.
 He has been awarded honorary doctorate degrees from Purdue University, Indiana University, The Ohio State University, Hope College, DePauw University, Denison University and Southern Connecticut State University.